Lost in the Static

 Static websites typically don’t need advanced servers and don’t use a database.
 They can run on simple, cheap or often free hosting servers and still run blazingly fast.

 One of the most frustrating aspects of a WordPress website is how unpredictable it can be.
-Ever have something change on your site that you can’t explain?
+Ever have something change on your website that you can’t explain?
 This should never happen but it seems to happen all the time.
 Whether it’s a poorly developed theme, software or plugin updates that break things or alter layouts, working in WordPress can feel like a never-ending loop of fixing problems.
 With a static website, you get much better stability.
-Your static files are in your full control, the only time something changes is when it’s intentional.
+Your files are in your full control, the only time something changes is when it’s intentional.

 Databases and plugins are the most common vulnerabilities of a WordPress website, especially if these aren’t regularly maintained and kept up to date.
-Because static sites don’t use a database to store information, your servers do not need to perform logic dynamically.
+Because static websites don’t use a database to store information, your servers do not need to perform logic dynamically.
 This removes ways for malicious code to be injected into a database to do harm.
-Because there’s no database to hack, hacking a static site is nearly impossible.
+Because there’s no database to hack, hacking a static website is nearly impossible.

-Static sites are almost always faster because they are pre-built and optimized before users even load them.
+Static websites are almost always faster because they are pre-built and optimized before users even load them.
 This means they do not need to be processed on the fly when someone requests your page in their browser.
 WordPress however, relies on a database for its information.
 When someone requests your page, WordPress files get processed and served dynamically following a series of interactions between a database, backend code, server, browser, and layers of caching.
 This process can be taxing on your servers and lead to very slow load times.

 In modern web development, static is simply the way to go.
-Your site is going to be lightweight, secure—and above all—fast!
+Your website is going to be lightweight, secure—and above all—fast!
 In the end, you’ll save money by allocating less time into the website build and removing almost all ongoing maintenance afterward.
 Building a static website will also make your website more stable and future-proof.
 With no underlying software, theme or plugins to rely on, you aren’t vulnerable to changes they make, meaning your investment should last much longer.
 Looking to build a new website soon?
-Interested in seeing the performance gains you could achieve by switching to a static site and a modern architecture?
+Interested in seeing the performance gains you could achieve by switching to a static website and a modern architecture?
 Consider these benefits of going static!